 The Steering Group met with the consultants on 2 occasions prior to the workshops to agree content.
-A sub group of the Steering Group also meet to draft the strategic outcomes.
+A sub group of the Steering Group also meet to draft the strategic outcomes, the main focus of discussion at each workshop.
 For more information on Strategic Outcomes see section 2.

-An invite list was collated by the Council from contact details supplied by council officers, members of the Steering Group and Communities First officers.
-The workshops, which were half a day, were well supported and attendance ranged from local groups such as Tenants and Residents Associations to BGCBC Councillors.
+The invitations to the workshops were collated by the Council from information supplied by council officers, members of the Steering Group and Communities First officers.
+The workshops, which were half a day, were well supported and attendance ranged from Tenants and Residents Associations to BGCBC Councillors.